hbctraining/DGE_workshop_salmon_online/lessons/genomic_annotation.md

 Learning Objectives:
 -------------------

-* Utilize genomic annotation databases to perform functional analysis on gene lists
+* Discuss the available genomic annotation databases and the different types if information stored
-* Understand the types of information stored in different databases
+* Compare and contrast the tools available for accessing genomic annotation databases
-* Explore the pros and cons of several popular R packages for retrieval of genomic annotations
+* Apply various R packages for retrieval of genomic annotations

 # Genomic annotations